Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 ### Third Party Feedback

 1. **Tom Harris: Safari Tester and screen width up to 2560px.**
-  * Project comment: "Overall the game runs very well, no issues at all.
-The design is perfect - everything is very intuitive with no reason for me as a user to have to look far for the obvious next button to press.
+  * "Overall the game runs very well, no issues at all.
+The design is perfect - everything is very intuitive with no reason for me as a user to have to look far for the obvious next button to press".

-  * The monochrome design really works in the games favour, text is clear and very easy to read, the rules page is clear and very nice way to show the rules.
+  * "The monochrome design really works in the games favour, text is clear and very easy to read, the rules page is clear and very nice way to show the rules".

-  * All the animations are purposeful and never made me wish things were faster, they add value to the game."
+  * "All the animations are purposeful and never made me wish things were faster, they add value to the game."

 <details><summary>Tom Harris Feedback Notes</summary>
 <img src="documents/testing-images/t-harris-feedback.pdf">